studiocolibri/1kbart/content/about.md

 Does modern digital art have to be necessarily heavy & energy-intensive?
 The idea behind this website is to challenge designers to create the most lightweight artworks possible, pushing the boundaries of format limitations, technology uses & minimalism.

 Wanna send some stuff?
-Feel free to contact us [here](mailto:hi@1kb.art).
+Feel free to contact "us" [here](mailto:hi@1kb.art).
 All file formats are accepted as long as they are less than 1kb ✌️